SaFiSec/SQLI-PAYLOAD/README.md

 ### You should try Header Based SQLi's 👇

 🔴 What's that?
-Vuln.
-Allows Hackers to exploit SQL injections through HTTP headers being sent between the browser and server.
+This Vulnerability Allows Hackers to exploit SQL injections through HTTP headers being sent between the browser and server.

 🟡 But where to find it?
 Inject payloads inside of basic HTTP headers